jovanailin/CNN-ImageClassification/README.md

 # CNN Image Classification

 ## Overview
 This repository contains the work for my thesis on the application of Convolutional Neural Networks (CNNs) in image classification.
 The project is structured to demonstrate the entire process from data preprocessing to model training and evaluation.
-Please note that this is a work in progress and is expected to be completed by September 2024.
+Please note that this is a work in progress and it is yet to be completed.

 ## Repository Structure
 - `Data_Preprocessing.ipynb`: Notebook containing all the preprocessing steps applied to the dataset before feeding it into the CNN.